-Student scholarships are unsurpassed in their contributions to bat conservation.
+Scholarships and awards are unsurpassed in their contributions to bat conservation.
 Most of the world’s more than 1400 species remain unstudied beyond taxonomic descriptions.
-Research to document their vital ecological and economic roles and put people’s superstitious fears in perspective is urgently needed to reverse alarming decline.
+Research to document their vital ecological and economic roles and put people’s fears in perspective is urgently needed to reverse alarming decline.

-The power of scholarships is well documented.
-Students prefer research essential to an improved future, but frequently are forced into alternative careers for lack of funds.
-Furthermore, because thesis research can be key to subsequent employment opportunities, students are strongly motivated for extraordinarily cost-effective accomplishment.
+Researchers often prefer to study in areas essential to an improved future, but frequently are forced into alternative careers for lack of funds.
+Furthermore, these experiences can be key to subsequent employment opportunities, making awardees strongly motivated for extraordinarily cost-effective accomplishments.
+The power of such funds are well documented.

 Awareness that bats save U.S. farmers nearly $23 billion annually began with research grants and scholarships awarded through Merlin Tuttle’s personal efforts.
 In fact, much of what is known of the vital roles of bats in pest control, seed dispersal, and pollination, has come from scholarships initiated by Merlin.
 With lessons learned from his proven track record, we are prepared to maximize returns on these investments.